-The group of sculptures in Santa Clara, dedicated to Che Guevara Conjunto Esculfórico "Comandante Ernesto Che Guevara" Avenida de los Desfiles, Santa Clara.
-Tel (42) 205 878. sam-9pm Tue-Sat, 8am-9pm Sun.
-Control (1) (outdoors only).
+The group of sculptures in Santa Clara, dedicated to Che Guevara ☐ Conjunto Escultórico "Comandante Ernesto Che Guevara" Avenida de los Desfiles, Santa Clara.

+Tel (42) 205 985.
+99m-5pm Tue-Sat, 9am-1pm Sun.

+(iii) (outdoors only).

 The monument in Plaza de la Revolución was built to commemorate the 30th anniversary of the battle of Santa Clara.
-It was designed by the architect Jorge Cao Campos and the sculptor José Delarra, and was unveiled on 28 December 1988.
-The complex comprises a museum and memorial of Che Guevara.
+It was designed by the architect Jorge Cao Campos and the sculptor José Delarra. and was unveiled on 28 December 1988 The complex comprises a museum and memorial of Che Guevara.
 Dominating the monument is an impressive bronze statue of Che, with his arm in plaster (he had broken it in a previous battle).
 Beneath, a bas-relief depicts scenes from the battle, on which are carved the historic words that Che wrote in his farewell letter before leaving for Bolivia.
-Under the monument (the entrance is at the back) is the museum, designed by the architect Blanca Hernández Guivernau, which has some of Che's personal belongings on display, together with a chronological reconstruction of his life, which clearly

-Part of the bas-relief memorial to Che Guevara reveals the evolution of his revolutionary ideas.

-Che's personal effects include his pistol holster, his uniform, watch, pipe, the container from which he used to drink mate tea, his beret and the telephone he used during the campaign of Santa Clara, along with his binoculars, camera and radio.
-The newest construction in the square is the memorial ERNESTO CHE GUEVARA When Ernesto Guevara de la Serna was killed in Bolivia upon orders from the CIA, he was only 39 years old.
-In the summer of 1997 while Cuba was celebrating the 30th anniversary of the death of the guerrillero heroico - the body of Che Guevara was returned to the island.
-He was one of only two foreigners in the history of Cuba (the other is the Dominican containing the remains of Ernesto Che Guevara and 38 other comrades, found in Bolivia 30 years after their death and transferred to Cuba beginning of July 1997.
+Under the monument (the entrance is at the back) is the museum, designed by the architect Blanca Hernández Guivernau, which has some of Che's personal belongings on display, together with a chronological reconstruction of his life, which clearly SE ASICNA AL COMANDANTE ERNESTO CUEVARA LA MI SION DE CONDUCIR DESDE LA SIERRA MAESTRA HASTA LA PROVINCIA DE LASVILLAS UNA COLUMNA REBELDE Part of the bas-relief memorial to Che Guevara reveals the evolution of his revolutionary ideas.
+Che's personal effects include his pistol holster, his uniform, watch, pipe, the container from which he used to drink mate tea, his beret and the telephone he used during the campaign of Santa Clara, along with his binoculars. camera and radio.
+The newest construction in the square is the memorial containing the remains of Ernesto Che Guevara and 38 other comrades, found in Bolivia 30 years after their death and transferred to Cuba beginning of July 1997.
 The tomb is in the shape of a cave and consists of numbers of niches with ossuaries as well as a central brazier where an eternal flame burns.
 Cubans flock here daily in order to pay their respects.
+ERNESTO CHE GUEVARA When Ernesto Guevara de la Serna was killed in Bolivia upon orders from the CIA, he was only 39 years old.
+In the summer of 1997 while Cuba was celebrating the 30th anniversary of the death of the guerrillero heroico - the body of Che Guevara was returned to the island.
+He was one of only two foreigners in the history of Cuba (the other is the Dominican